-J PROPERTY, PLANT AND EQUIPMENT
+(J) PROPERTY, PLANT AND EQUIPMENT

-Property, plant and equipment are non-current assets used in the operating activities of the Group with a useful life of over one year.
+Property, plant and equipment are non-current assets used in the operating activities of the Group with a useful life of over one year and with a cost of 1000 euro.
 An item of property, plant and equipment is initially recognised at its cost which consists of the purchase price (including customs duties and other non-refundable taxes) and other expenditures directly related to the acquisition that are necessary for bringing the asset to its operating condition and location.
 Borrowing costs related to the acquisition of non-current assets, the completion of which occurs over a longer period of time, are included in the cost of non-current assets.
 The cost of a self-constructed asset is determined using the same principles as for an acquired asset.